Citation, DOI, disclosures and article data

-Dentigerous cysts (also called follicular cysts) are benign, non-inflammatory odontogenic cysts that are thought to be developmental in origin.
+Dentigerous cysts, also called follicular cysts, are slow-growing benign and non-inflammatory odontogenic cysts that are thought to be developmental in origin.

 A dentigerous cyst is formed by the hydrostatic force exerted by the accumulation of fluid between reduced enamel epithelium and the tooth crown of unerupted teeth 1-3,5.
-As such the cyst encloses the crown and is attached at the neck at the cemento-enamel junction 5.
+As such the cyst encloses the crown and is attached to the neck at the cementoenamel junction 5.
 They almost exclusively occur in permanent dentition.
-The cyst is lined by stratified squamous nonkeratinizing epithelium.
+Stratified squamous nonkeratinising epithelium lines the cyst.

 Over 75% of all cases are located in the mandible, with the most commonly involved teeth being 1,3:

-CT appearances mirror those of plain film.
+CT appearances mirror those of radiographs.
 The relationship to the unerupted tooth can often be better appreciated, and the cyst cavity is filled with water density fluid.
-Maxillary lesions may project superiorly into the paranasal sinuses or nasal cavity 3-4.
+Maxillary lesions may project superiorly into the paranasal sinuses or nasal cavity 3,4.